 Sigurjón Ólafsson Museum

 The Sigurjón Ólafsson Museum is dedicated to exhibiting works by the Icelandic sculptor, Sigurjón Ólafsson.
-It was founded in 1984 by the artist's widow Birgitta Spur, as a tribute to her late husband.
-She had the artist's studio at Laugarnes converted to exhibition space to house a large collection of his works.
+It was founded in 1984 by the artist's widow Birgitta Spur who had his studio at Laugarnes converted into an exhibition space and to house a large collection of his works.
 These include sculptures, sketches, and drawings, as well as biographical material.
-Since 2012, Sigurjón Ólafsson Museum has been a division of the National Gallery of Iceland.
+In addition to its exhibition of Ólafsson's works, the museum sponsors various cultural programs.

+Its weekly summer concerts have also become popular cultural events in Reykjavík.
 Born in Iceland, Sigurjón Ólafsson (1908-1982) studied and worked in Denmark 1928-1945.
 After his return to Iceland, he lived and worked in Laugarnes, Reykjavík.

 June 1 - September 15: open every day of the week except Mondays 13-17.

 September 16 to May 31 is open on weekends, Saturdays and Sundays 13-17.

 In December and January, however, it is completely closed